churlongo/TokenScope/README.md

 there is nothing trustworthy to inspect.
 That is why token 5 in the bundled set shows only the decode error and the policy level confusion advisory, and no claim findings.

+## Determinism

+The auditor never reads the wall clock.
+Every time based check uses the `now` value, which defaults to a fixed recorded epoch (1767225600, that is 2026-01-01T00:00:00Z) and is printed in the audit header.
+Pass `--now` to audit against a different reference time.
+Because the reference is explicit, an audit of the same file always produces byte-identical output, which is what lets you commit a run and diff the next one.

+## Worked example: token 3